snarrenberg/westerparse/docs/start.rst

 The annotations indicate the syntactic function of each note by referring to the rule of construction that generates the particular note under this particular interpretation of the line.
+(The rule labels are provided in :doc:`The Westergaard Rules <speciesrules>`.)
 The slurs bind notes together into syntactic units such as passing and neighboring motions.
 Notes shown in blue belong to the basic structure of the line.

 Installation Instructions